Title

 Abstract

-Extended the ideal-observer analysis to discrimination of global direction produced by dynamic random-dot cinematograms.
-Ss were 3 experienced observers, including the author.
+Random-dot cinematograms in which each dot’s successive movements are randomly drawn from a Gaussian distribution of directions can produce a percept of global coherent motion in a single direction.
 Discrimination of global direction was measured for various exposure durations, stimulus areas, and dot densities and bandwidths of the distribution of directions.
 Increasing the duration produced a greater improvement in performance than did increasing either the area or the density.
 Performance decreased as the distribution bandwidth increased.
 An ideal-observer model was developed, and the absolute efficiency for human direction discrimination was evaluated.
 Efficiencies were highest at large distribution bandwidths, with average efficiencies reaching 35%.
 A local–global noise model of direction discrimination, based on the ideal-observer model, containing a spatial and temporal integration limit as well as internal noise, was found to fit the human data well.
+The utility of ideal-observer analyses for psychophysical tasks and the interpretation of efficiencies is discussed.

 Repository Citation